As Baghdad lifts curfew, bombs are reminder of country at war

 STILL CAUTIOUS

-The curfew has become a fact of life in Baghdad, as have the towering gray blast walls around many buildings and checkpoints that have curtailed commercial and civilian movement.
+The curfew has become a fact of life in Baghdad, as have the towering grey blast walls around many buildings and checkpoints that have curtailed commercial and civilian movement.

 Last week's decisions mean heavy weapons will be banned from specified districts and some checkpoints closed.